 Show your friendly face – smile.
 Look less serious and more cheerful.
 The American job interview begins with introductions and handshakes.
 Stand while being introduced.
 Firm handshakes are usually brief.
 Americans are generally uncomfortable with same-sex touching.
 Keep your distance when conversing.
 If you are introducing yourself, do not use your professional title.
 Use professional titles, or Mr., Mrs., or Miss with the last name when addressing someone.
 Maintain eye contact while talking to someone and when shaking someone’s hand.

 Do not sit until invited.
 Panel job interviews with two to three people are very common in the USA.
 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.

 Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the dress code

 For an international career, you need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some perseverance and motivation (for the job, not the location!).

 Prepare for all kinds of interview questions about yourself, your skills, qualifications, experience and hobbies.
 Listen carefully to the questions and answer them as fully as you can, avoiding yes and no answers.
 Ask for clarification if you do not understand something.

 The job interviewers often ask about your past successes and mistakes on the job.
-It is a good idea to prepare a few career success stories and couple that had less than favorable outcomes but were learning experiences.
+It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.

 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."